A CCF is 100 cubic feet of water or 748 gallons, also called a Unit.

 Show All Answers

-In January 2018, the City completed a $35 million Indirect Potable Reuse project which takes all of our wastewater effluents to Lake Arrowhead for storage and ultimate use.
+In January 2018, the City completed a $35 million Indirect Potable Reuse project that takes all our wastewater effluents to Lake Arrowhead for storage and ultimate use.
 This project will recycle up to 16 million gallons per day.

-The City cut expenses where feasible, but the cuts do not come close to making up the deficit.
-For example, non-fixed costs (electricity, treatment chemicals, etc.) are cut as the lower volume of water is treated.
-Basically, every $ 1 loss in water sales due to lower consumption reduces discretionary expenditures by only $.25.
+The city cut expenses where feasible, but the cuts do not come close to making up the deficit.
+For example, non-fixed costs (electricity, treatments, chemicals, etc.) are cut as the lower volume of water is treated.
+Basically, every $1 loss in water sales due to lower consumption reduces discretionary expenditures by only $.25.
 Fixed costs (labor, debt service on bonds, required maintenance) remain roughly the same, regardless of the water used.

-Water rates had to be increased in order to meet unfunded state and federal mandates, supply and material price increases, fuel price increases, electricity and gas hikes.
+Water rates had to be increased to meet unfunded state and federal mandates, supply and material price increases, fuel price increases, and electricity and gas hikes.

 In 2013, City staff modified the rate structure so that more fixed costs are front-loaded or reflected in the base water charge everyone pays, even before the first gallon of water is sold.
 This is commonly referred to as a "readiness to serve charge."
 The obvious advantage of doing this is that it flattens the "peaks and valleys" as we sell dramatically more or less water yearly, making our revenue stream more predictable.

 Rest assured, this problem is not just the Wichita Falls phenomenon.
 It is happening everywhere.
 Numerous public water systems across the State of Texas are in some form of drought restrictions, as we are triggering drought restrictions here in Wichita Falls.